vSAN Space Efficiency Technologies

 vSAN is natively integrated with vSphere and it is configured with just a few mouse clicks.
 Since disks internal to the vSphere hosts are used to create a vSAN datastore, there is no dependency on external shared storage.
 Virtual machines can be assigned specific storage policies based on the needs of the applications.
 These workloads benefit from dependable shared storage with predictable performance and availability characteristics.

-The new release of vSAN, version 6.2, further reduces TCO by reducing data capacity consumption by as much as 10x. vSAN 6.2 is optimized for modern all-flash storage, delivering efficient near-line deduplication, compression, and erasure coding capabilities that enable high performance all-flash systems for as low as $1 per GB of usable capacity—up to 50% less than the cost of lower-performing hybrid solutions from the leading competition.
+vSAN is optimized for modern all-flash storage, delivering efficient inline deduplication and compression, thin provisioning, UNAP/TRIM based reclaim, and erasure coding capabilities that enable high performance all-flash systems to be more cost effective than hybrid.
 Before getting into the details of the space efficiency features of vSAN, it is important to better understand the economics of flash in today’s datacenters.

 Why the Future is All-Flash

 At the initial launch of vSAN in the March of 2014, flash was still relatively expensive.
 Hybrid vSAN with 10K RPM and 7.2K RPM drives offered a lot of value by enabling cost effective capacity to be blended with amazing performance.
 Over the past 18 months, flash has significantly closed in on the price advantage of traditional magnetic disks while still offering significantly better IOPS and latency than many workloads need.

 A primary goal of space efficiency features in vSAN 6.2, was to close the cost per GB gap between flash and 10K RPM drives.
 We expect many customers to find that deduplication, compression and erasure coding, will enable a shift to all-flash vSAN designs, providing a balance of performance consistency and cost.